 Apricot Kernel Oil

-It is well known for its gentle nature and is widely used by aroma and massage therapists.
+Apricot Kernel Oil is well known for its gentle nature and is widely used in the skin care industry, including massage therapy, aromatherapy, soap making and lotion making.

 Common Name(s): Apricot Kernel Oil